zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 4
 ```

-because the hyphen occurs at character position four.
+because the hyphen appears at character position four.

 ---

-### `LEFT()`
+## `LEFT()`

-Extracts characters from the left-hand side of text.
+Extracts characters from the left side of text.

 ```sql
 LEFT('167-203', 3)